Configuring MariaDB for Remote Client Access

 - bind-address requires a little bit of background information.
 A given server usually has at least two networking interfaces (although this is not required) and can easily have more.
 The two most common are a Loopback network device and a physical Network Interface Card (NIC) which allows you to communicate with the network.
 MariaDB is bound to the loopback interface by default because it makes it impossible to connect to the TCP port on the server from a remote host (the bind-address must refer to a local IP address, or you will receive a fatal error and MariaDB will not start).
-This of course is not desirable if you want to use the TCP port from a remote host, so you must remove this bind-address directive (MariaDB only supports one bind-address, but binds to 0.0.0.0, or :: (every IP) if the bind-address directive is left out).
+This of course is not desirable if you want to use the TCP port from a remote host, so you must remove this bind-address directive or replace it either 0.0.0.0 to listen on all interfaces, or the address of a specific public interface.

 If bind-address is bound to 127.0.0.1 (localhost), one can't connect to the MariaDB server from other hosts or from the same host over TCP/IP on a different interface than the loopback (127.0.0.1).
 This for example will not work (connecting with a hostname that points to a local IP of the host):

 (/my/maria-10.11) ./client/mariadb --host=myhost --protocol=tcp --port=3306 test ERROR 2002 (HY000): Can't connect to MySQL server on 'myhost' (115) (/my/maria-10.11) telnet myhost 3306 Trying 192.168.0.11... telnet: connect to address 192.168.0.11: Connection refused